egvijayanand/dotnet-maui-templates/README.md

 ![Add New Item dialog - Visual Studio](images/add-new-item.png)

+### .NET CLI Template

-## For making use of these templates cross-platfrom, have provided it as .NET CLI item template
+For making use of these templates cross-platfrom, have provided it as .NET CLI item template.

-It is made available in [MauiPageCLI](src/item-templates/MauiPageCLI) directory.
+It is maintained in the [MauiPageCLI](src/item-templates/MauiPageCLI) directory.

 Clone (or Download) the source into your local machine and run the batch files available in the same folder.

-_Under the hood, they run the .NET CLI commands to create and install the templates._
+_Under the hood, batch files run the .NET CLI commands to create and install the templates._

 * Create-Template.bat
 * Install-Template.bat

-The template is named as **maui-page** and it take two parameters:
+The item template is named as **maui-page** and it takes two parameters:

 Name: (Short form: -n)

-The name of the file to create, don't need to suffix it with xaml, it will get appended.
+The name of the file to create, _don't need to suffix it with xaml_, it will get added.

 _If the name parameter is not specified, by default, the .NET CLI template engine will take the current folder name as the filename (current behavior of the templating engine)._